List Adapters

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states 'List all registered database adapters', identifying a specific verb and resource.
-It is distinct from sibling tools like server_health and server_info.
+The description 'List all registered database adapters' uses a specific verb ('List') and resource ('registered database adapters'), clearly distinguishing it from sibling tools like server_health and server_info which cover different aspects.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.